ismo-karkkainen/fileio/README.md

 # FileIO

 Programs to read image files into arrays for use with datalackey.
 Programs to write image-like data from JSON arrays into images.
-Program to write a 3D model in COLLADA format.
+Programs to write a 3D model in GLB, glTF and COLLADA format.
 Other related tools.

 ## readimage